Graph Neural Networks for Source Detection: A Review and Benchmark Study: Experiments

 \subsection{Training Data}

-In this final subsection, we examine two aspects related to the generation of training data, which affects not only the GNN but also MCMF and SME.
-First, we investigate how the detection performance of these three methods scales with the number of simulations per source node.
+In this final subsection, we examine three aspects related to the generation of training data that affect not only GNN-based source detection but also MCMF and SME.
+First, we investigate how detection performance scales with the number of simulations per source node.
 To the best of our knowledge, no prior work has explored this question.
-Second, we relax the assumption that the exact time between the outbreak and the observation of the snapshot (denoted by $T$) is known, and we assess how uncertainty in $T$ influences detection performance.
+Second, we relax the assumption that the exact time between the outbreak and the observation of the snapshot (denoted by~$T$) is known, and assess how uncertainty in $T$ influences detection performance.
+Finally, we examine how detection performance is affected by uncertainty in the infection rate $\beta$.